MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/array-sum-function.md

 ---
 title: array_sum() - Azure Data Explorer
-description: Learn how to use the array_sum() function to calculate the sum of elements in a dynamic array in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the array_sum() function to calculate the sum of elements in a dynamic array.

+ms.reviewer: alexans
+ms.topic: reference
+ms.date: 09/21/2022